Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis

-{The availability of large bandwidths in millimeter wave (mmWave) frequency bands provides an opportunity to achieve high data rates and improve Radar range resolution for ISAC.
+{ISAC usually benefits from the availability of large bandwidths in millimeter wave (mmWave) frequency bands, creating the opportunity to achieve high data rates and improve radar range resolution.
 However, as the operating frequency increases, the signals become more susceptible to blockages, which can significantly degrade the sensing and communication performance.} Fortunately, reconfigurable intelligent surfaces (RISs) offer a promising solution to this problem by establishing reliable virtual links between the DFRC base station (BS) and the sensing targets.
-Traditionally, an RIS consists of a large number of passive reflecting elements, and the direction of the reflected signal can be tuned by adjusting the phase shifts of the reflecting elements.
-Numerous studies have demonstrated that combining RIS with other emerging technologies can improve the signal propagation environment \cite{16,17}.
-There were also many studies on the integration of RIS and ISAC \cite{34,33}.
+Typically, an RIS consists of a large number of passive reflecting elements, and the direction of the reflected signal can be tuned by adjusting the phase shifts of the reflecting elements.
+Numerous studies have demonstrated that integrating RIS into other emerging technologies can improve the signal propagation environment \cite{16,17}. { In addition to its role as a passive reflecting element, RIS can also be utilized as a transceiver, thereby enabling more versatile and dynamic communication capabilities\cite{9324910}}. {There were also many studies on the integration of RIS and ISAC \cite{34,33,9782100}}.
 For the RIS-aided ISAC system, two main scenarios have been typically considered \cite{2}.
-The first scenario is involved with using the RIS solely for the purpose of improving communication functionality, while direct transceiver-target links are used for sensing \cite{28,10}.
-In particular, \cite{28} focused on designing transmit/receive beamforming and the phase shift of the passive RIS for multi-user scenarios, while \cite{10} aimed to minimize the transmit power of the DFRC BS by jointly active and passive beamforming in the presence of the interference introduced by the RIS.
-The second scenario is aimed at further leveraging the benefits of RIS, particularly in enhancing radar sensing performance, by using RIS to establish a virtual link between the BS and the target.
+The first scenario is involved by using the RIS solely for the purpose of improving communication functionality, while direct transceiver-target links are used for sensing \cite{28,10,ISAC_Coal,10086570}.
+In particular, \cite{28} focused on designing the transmit/receive beamforming matrices and the phase shift of the passive RIS for multi-user scenarios, while \cite{10} aimed to minimize the transmit power of the DFRC BS by jointly designing the active and passive beamforming matrix in the presence of the interference introduced by the RIS. { In \cite{ISAC_Coal}, the authors discussed the RIS phase shift optimization and time sharing between sensing and communication functionalities, by considering sensing time.
+In \cite{10086570}, the authors addressed a sum-rate maximization problem while imposing constraints on the estimation performance bound of the target's direction of arrival (DoA).} The second scenario aimed at further leveraging the benefits of RIS, particularly in enhancing radar sensing performance, by using RIS to establish a virtual link between the BS and the target.